Shushpancheak/old-projects/Snake/README.txt

 Classic game of snake.
-Use WASD to control movement.
+Use WASD.